filwaitman/whatever-rest-framework/README.md

 ## DISCLAIMER:

 This is WIP.
 Next steps I can think:
-- Add support to override attributes per endpoint (method)
+- Add support to override attributes per endpoint (as a method decorator maybe?)
-- Add support to framework=falcon
 - Add support to framework=tornado
 - Add support to framework=Django
 - Add support to ORM=Django
 - Review the TODOs I have left in the project
 - Create a better documentation (and document the base components)
+- Create unit tests for base components
 - Allow custom headers in responses